viant/xunsafe/README.md

 * **'Native'** suffix represent statically typed code
 * **'Xunsafe'** suffix represent reflection implemented by this library
 * **'Reflect'** suffix represent implementation with golang native reflect package

+## Bugs

+This package operates on unsafe.Pointer and also uses some redefined private reflect package types like rtype, emptyInterface types.
+User of the package should ensure the code is fully tested and run test with -race and  -gcflags=all=-d=checkptr flags

 ## License